Earthquakes can be a devastating force of nature, capable of producing a multitude of hazards.

 While earthquakes account for most tsunamis across the globe, not all earthquakes can generate a tsunami.
 The University of the West Indies Seismic Research Center (UWI SRC) outlines the following criteria for tsunamigenesis:

-- The earthquake must occur beneath the ocean or cause material to slide in the ocean.
+- The earthquake must occur beneath the ocean or cause material to slide into or within the ocean.

 - The earthquake must be strong, at least magnitude 6.5.

-- The quake must rupture the Earth’s surface and it must occur at shallow depth – less than 70km below the surface of the Earth.
+- The quake must rupture the Earth’s surface, and it must occur at a shallow depth – less than 70 kilometers below the surface of the Earth.

 Tsunamis can devastate coastal communities and cities.
 It has the potential to cause significant loss of life and property damage.
 Tsunamis can also reshape coastlines and destroy marine and coastal habitats.

-Thankfully, across the Eastern Caribbean, tsunamis are relatively rare, but not unheard of.
-Typically, tsunamis in the Eastern Caribbean have a recurrence period of once every 50 years.
-The Caribbean has observed with 105 tsunamis over the last 500 years according to the NOAA National Centers for Environmental Information.
+Thankfully, tsunamis are relatively rare across the Eastern Caribbean but not unheard of.
+Typically, tsunamis in the Eastern Caribbean have a recurrence period every 50 years.
+According to the NOAA National Centers for Environmental Information, the Caribbean has observed 105 tsunamis over the last 500 years.

 Seiches

-A seiche is a standing wave in an enclosed, or partially enclosed, body of water.
+A seiche is a standing wave in an enclosed or partially enclosed water body.
 If you have observed water sloshing back and forth in a swimming pool, bathtub, or cup of water, you may have witnessed a small-scale seiche.

 Seiches can be caused by earthquakes when seismic (surface) waves cause the body of water to slosh back and forth in a closed (pool, lake, dam) or partially closed (bays, Gulf of Paria) bodies of water.
 It can also be caused by tsunamis entering partially closed bodies of water such as bays or gulfs (Gulf of Paria, Maracas Bay, etc.).

-Small scale seiches, such as those occurring within a pond, lake or dam, there may be minor, unusual flooding near the water’s edge.
+Small scale seiches, such as those occurring within a pond, lake, or dam, may be minor, with unusual flooding near the water’s edge.
 In very rare cases, there may be some property or infrastructure damage.
-In the case of large scale seiches, such as those that would occur in the Gulf of Paria or within bays of Trinidad, Tobago or any other Eastern Caribbean island, these can become particularly destructive and produce tsunami-like effects.
+In the case of large-scale seiches, such as those that would occur in the Gulf of Paria or within bays of Trinidad, Tobago, or any other Eastern Caribbean island, these can become particularly destructive and produce tsunami-like effects.

 Flooding